Starting Nov 1st : 6th Annual Through The Winter Beekeeping Course. Click Here For Early Bird Special.

 Bees are skilled at finding good resources, wherever they may be.
-That can sometimes cause issues if the resources are in an inconvenient location, from a human perspective.
+That can sometimes cause issues if these resources are in an inconvenient location, from a human perspective.

 These are just some of the considerations of note for the urban beekeeper.
 For many, these are addressable in some way and if you have your heart set on beekeeping we urge you to investigate further and see where the path takes you.
 Also, check out a local beekeeping club and start the discussion there.

-With all that said, we're not going to simply say that urban beekeeping is available to everyone and brings with it no challenges.
+With all that said, we're not going to simply say that urban beekeeping is available to everyone and brings no challenges.

 Travel to your bees.

 This need not be a long trek into the countryside.
 Just because the planets don't align for you to have a hive right outside your own door, that doesn't mean someone around the corner or a few blocks away doesn't have just the right situation.
 Ask around, particularly at beekeeping clubs.
 You never know where that discussion might lead.